 Dr. Ramondino graduated from the State University of New York at Stony Brook with a Bachelors of Science.
 He received his Doctor of Medicine from the University of Michigan Medical School.
 Following medical school, he completed his residency in Psychiatry at Strong Memorial Hospital, part of the University of Rochester Medical Center in Rochester, New York.

 Upon moving to Northern California, he first practiced psychiatry at the University of California, Davis Medical Center in Sacramento.
-He was Associate Physician and Clinical Instructor of Psychiatry, where he managed clinical supervision and instruction of medical students as well as acted as an attending physician for an acute inpatient psychiatric hospital.
+He was an Associate Physician and Clinical Instructor of Psychiatry, where he managed clinical supervision and instruction of medical students as well as acted as an attending physician for an acute inpatient psychiatric hospital.

-He was Senior Physician for the Permanente Medical Group, Department of Psychiatry.
+He was a Senior Physician for the Permanente Medical Group, Department of Psychiatry.
 He managed general psychiatric care within a multidisciplinary setting and was the primary physician for their intensive outpatient program.
 He also provided psychiatric coverage for crisis services in this setting.

 More recently, he managed general adult outpatient and inpatient psychiatry for the Community Hospitals of Monterey Peninsula in Monterey, California.